Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 Examples of well that require a private well construction permit include:

-For monitoring wells and dewatering wells, the wells must be designed to protect the groundwater, constructed using industry standards, include adequate well head protections for the short time they will be left in place, and be properly plugged when no longer needed.
+For monitoring wells and dewatering wells, the wells must be designed to protect the groundwater, constructed using industry standards, include adequate well head protections for the time they will be left in place, and be properly plugged when no longer needed.

 All well services in Iowa - including well construction and renovation or rehabilitation, pump installation and pump repairs, pressure switch and pressure tank replacement, and geothermal borehole construction requires a Iowa DNR Certified Well Contractor be present on the job site and in direct charge at the time well services are being performed.
 The rules for well contractor certification can be found in 567 Iowa Administrative Code Chapter 82.

-Additional permit areas you should be aware of -
+Here are a few additional permit areas you should be aware of -

 *Monitoring Wells - Iowa DNR private well construction permits are not required when the well installation is part of a Iowa DNR required investigation or clean-up action.
 If the monitoring wells are installed as part of a private study or investigation, Iowa DNR private well construction permits are required if the well(s) will be 20 feet or greater in depth.
 All monitoring well construction must have a Iowa DNR Certified Well Contractor on-site and in direct charge when the well services are provided.
 When monitoring wells are no longer needed, they must be properly plugged with bentonite products or neat cement and the casings removed to a depth of four feet below surface grade.